What is Sleep Apnea

 - Heartburn or a sour taste in the mouth at night.

 - High blood pressure and other cardiovascular complications

 - Falling Asleep on at work, on the phone or driving

 - Getting up during the night to urinate (nocturia)

 Who is at risk of Sleep Apnea?

-The treatment may involve the use of a Continuous Positive Air Pressure ( CPAP) device or a Dental Appliance to wear at night while sleeping.
-The CPAP keeps your airway open by forcing air into your throat and the Dental Appliance keeps your airway open by holding your lower jaw slightly forward.
+The treatment may involve the use of a Continuous Positive Air Pressure (CPAP) device or a Dental Appliance to wear at night while sleeping.
+The CPAP keeps your airway open by forcing air into the throat, and the Dental Appliance keeps your airway open by holding your lower jaw slightly forward.
 Your sleep physician and Dr. Hedge will determine what is best for you.
-If you have been diagnosed with Sleep Apnea and have been prescribed to wear a CPAP and just can’t do it (60% cannot), then a Dental Appliance is the next best thing.
+If you have been diagnosed with Sleep Apnea and have been prescribed to wear a CPAP and can’t do it (60% cannot), then a Dental Appliance is the next best thing.

 What happens if it is untreated?

-Sleep Apnea can cause high blood pressure and other cardiovascular diseases, stroke, acid reflux, weight gain, impotency, memory problems, and headaches.
-The average life of an untreated apneic is about 55 years if they have had it all their life, but once they get past that hurdle, they are safe from death, but not from misery.
+Sleep Apnea can cause high blood pressure and other cardiovascular diseases, stroke, acid reflux, weight gain, impotence, memory problems, and headaches.
+The average life of an untreated apneic is about 55 years if they have had it all their life, but once they get past that hurdle, they are safe from premature death, but not misery.